Examination failure

 How To Deal With Examination Failure

 Take Time Off For Leisure: Take a break from work and activities and recover from the mental stress.
 You could take a short trip or visit family and friends.
-This will aid your recovery and it will put you in the best possible shape for the next academic year.
+This will aid your recovery and put you in the best possible shape for the next academic year.

 Similar Posts